souluanf/chatbot_fiap/README.md

     ```

 ### Telegram bot
-* Functions that can be performed in chatbot.
+* Commands that can be performed in chatbot.

     ```text
     /start    - Iniciar chat